 The solution has a slight odour of chlorine, like a mild swimming pool smell.
 Most people associate this with cleanliness.
 When sprayed, it just smells fresh and clean, and not like an unnatural fragrance or perfume.

-Yes.
-You can but it’s really not needed and against the idea of a greener way to clean with just natural, eco-friendly and safe ingredients.
-We would much prefer to keep it that way.
-And many people have commented that is leaves a natural, fresh smell behind.
+It’s really not needed and against the idea of a greener way to clean with just natural, eco-friendly and safe ingredients.

 Yes, and it’s ideal for non-chemical use in floor machines.

-No, it doesn’t as unlike conventional chemical cleaners it doesn’t contain a complicated mix of substances – it is only water and salt after all.
+No. Unlike conventional chemical cleaners it doesn’t contain a complicated mix of substances – it is only water and salt after all.
+For best results dry the surface with a microfibre cloth.